Sailesh-Singh/Cloud-Practitioner/Getting Started with Compute/README.md

     </p>

     +	####	Benefits of Cloud computing
-		Cloud computing has several benefits compared to on-permises computing.
+		Cloud computing has several benefits compared to on-premises computing.
 		<!-- +	#####	Save on costs
 		+	#####	Scalable
 		+	#####	Reliable -->